search

 (Euro/U.S. Dollar)

-These currency pairs are particularly well-suited for scalping between 4:00 PM and 2:00 AM Japan Standard Time.
-They feature high trading volumes and are the most actively traded pairs in the European market.
+These currency pairs are particularly well-suited for scalping between 16:00 and 26:00 Japan Standard Time.
+They have high trading volume and are traded most actively during European market hours.

 GBP/USD

-Trading is particularly active from the London session through the first half of the New York session, characterized by rapid price movements and a high likelihood of sudden market reversals.
+Trading is active from the London session through the first half of the New York session, and this market is characterized by rapid price movements and a tendency for sudden market reversals.

 EUR/JPY